 Later credited for the ability of bridging multiple martial arts together and dissolving traditional barriers, Mr. Narváez united with Grandmaster McDonald on a quest to develop a highly structured and effective self-defense program (then known as “Hot Shots”) for kids, and in 1994 became the Co-Founder of this unique discipline.
 Humbly accepting this responsibility, he was also recognized with the titles of “Curriculum Coordinator” & “Chief Instructor” for Tong Il Lo.

 It was his goal to see Tong Il Lo reach everyone who wished to learn to protect themselves with an unlimited means of defense.
 Thus, for a number of years, Chief Instructor Narváez conducted seminars and played an important active role in teaching and developing the skills of the Tong Il Lo students.

 Alas, his journey ended suddenly at the age of 26, with the medical diagnosis of lymphoma.
 Although never certified with the rank title of Master, Chief Instructor Narváez left behind a legacy by becoming a pioneer of this now world recognized martial art system.
 He is honored by the students who learned from him, and through everyone who acquires rank in Tong Il Lo.

 “If you attack someone, if you are the aggressor, and put someone in the situation that they have to defend themselves, then you have already defeated the purpose of the martial arts and you have already lost.
 Even if you win the fight, you have lost against yourself.
 The purpose of the martial arts is to defend, not attack!”

 Master Jeremy Wolfgang

-From journeying through his martial education, Master Wolfgang has dedicated himself to make Tong Il Lo his way of life by continuing to expand his professional teachings throughout the area, so he can reach out to others in need of self-discipline, and to help better people’s values in today’s society.
+From journeying through his martial education, Master Wolfgang has dedicated himself to make Tong Il Lo his way of life by continuing to expand his professional teachings throughout the area, so that he may reach out to others in need of self-discipline and to help better people’s values in today’s society.